Written by Brian Lawley, CEO and Founder of the 280 Group.

 10. Talk More Than You Listen

 If you are a Product Manager and you haven’t learned to be quiet and listen to what is really being said by customers, engineers, salespeople and executives then you are destined to fail.
 Learn about active listening and practice it constantly.
-Or take a class like How to be a Phenomenal Product Manager to learn how to communicate, negotiate and influence more effectively.
+Or take a class like People Skills for Product Managers and Product Marketers to learn how to communicate, negotiate and influence more effectively.
 Remember, silence is MUCH more powerful than chatter.

 9. Stay Focused Only On Product Features and Working with Your Engineers